Cathy's Curse

 Cathy's Curse (Une si gentille petite fille, released in Quebec as Cauchemares) is a 1977 supernatural horror film co-written, produced and directed by Eddy Matalon and starring Alan Scarfe, Beverly Murray, and Randi Allen.
 The film follows a young girl who is possessed by the spirit of her deceased aunt.
 A co-production between Canada and France, it was shot on location in Westmount and Montreal, Quebec.

-Though the film was critically panned upon initial release, with many deriding it as being overly derivative of other films of the period including The Exorcist and Carrie, it has since become a cult classic, some calling the film "so bad it's good".
+Although the film was critically panned upon initial release, with many deriding it as being overly derivative of other supernatural horror films of the period including The Exorcist (1973), The Omen, and Carrie (both 1976), it has since become a cult classic, some calling the film "so bad it's good".

 Plot

 In 1947, Robert Gimble flees with his young daughter, Laura, enraged to find that his wife has left with their son, George.
 Robert crashes their car into a snowbank, and he and Laura are burned alive in the car.

 Thirty years later, George returns to his family home with his wife, Vivian, who is suffering from depression following a miscarriage, as well as the couple's eight-year-old daughter, Cathy.
 While exploring the home, Cathy uncovers an old doll along with a portrait of her aunt Laura in the attic.
 Meanwhile, Vivian becomes acquainted with the local neighbors, one of whom is a psychic medium who has a vision of Laura and her father's death while inside the home.

 Cathy's behavior soon begins to change rapidly: She is cruel to the other neighborhood children, and exhibits destructive telekinetic powers.
 While home alone with Cathy, Mary, her nanny and housekeeper, dies after falling from a window.
 Cathy's violent and abusive behavior continues to alienate those around her, particularly her mother, who sinks deeper into a major depressive state.
 The psychic later visits the home, and finds Cathy in the attic.
 The psychic is confronted by a disturbing vision of herself, disfigured and burned.
 Later, Cathy tries to commit suicide by drowning herself in a river, but is saved by George.

 George dismisses Vivian's fears that Cathy may be possessed or under the influence of supernatural forces connected to their house, dismissing the notions as delusions.
 One night, when George is away at work, a bedridden Vivian is left home alone with Cathy, who is watched by Paul, an elderly neighbor.
 Using her telekinetic powers, Cathy murders Paul, and Vivian subsequently discovers his disfigured corpse outside.
 Upstairs, she finds Cathy, covered in burn scars, who reveals herself to be Laura possessing Cathy's body.
 George, unable to contact Vivian or Paul by phone, returns to the house, where Cathy and Vivian are faced off in a confrontation.
 The three stare at one another, and Cathy grows tearful.
 Lying between them is the doll, impaled with a shard of glass.